About Houston-Galveston Area Council

 H-GAC is dedicated to developing the talent of up and coming college students who strive for academic success and demonstrate leadership.
 Our Internships provide real-life work experiences that are closely related to your field of study, as well as integrating you into our H-GAC culture.
 In addition to challenging work and making a valuable contribution, you will have the opportunity to be coached and mentored by some of the top leaders in our agency.
 High performing interns may have the opportunity for future internships or possible full-time opportunities with H-GAC.

-Minimal – Enrolled as a college Senior or recent Graduate, 3.0+ GPA, must be enrolled in a minimum of 9 credit hours in the semester preceding or following the internship term.
-This will be a full time position of 40 hours per week, and will last up to 6 months.
-The pay will range from $16.00 – $18.00 an hour.
+Minimal – Enrolled as a college Junior –Graduate level studies, 3.0+ GPA, must be enrolled in a minimum of 9 credit hours in the semester preceding or following the internship term.
+The hours will be 30 – 40 hours per week.
+The pay will range from $12.00 – $14.00 an hour.

-Optimal – Proficient in Microsoft Word/Excel, and GIS; in a field of study closely related to internship offered.
+Optimal – Proficient in Microsoft Word/Excel, field of study closely related to internship offered

 Equal Opportunity Employer